CrispyNuggetD/42_Singapore_SUTD/Core Curriculum/Study Notes.md

 - noise functions
 - color conversion
 - [ ] To learn (the below) when I have time
-- DSP filters **(IMPORTANT FOR#### 6.
-How to “just check” for potential conflicts without messing up git repo before pulling.
-ME)
+- DSP filters **(IMPORTANT FOR ME)
 Instead of recomputing a function thousands of times, you store the results.
 #### 2. Use O(1) time
-- Every lookup is constant tim6.
-[How to "just check" for potential conflicts without messing up git repo before pulling.](#6-how-to-just-check-for-potential-conflicts-without-messing-up-git-repo-before-pulling)
+- Every lookup is constant time.
-e:

 ```c
 result = table[x];